projetos-codic-ibict/dspace-updater-tool/readme.md

-# Migrador de versões antigas do DSpace para versão 7
+# DSpace upgrade tool (versions 4, 5, 6) to DSpace 7

 # Notice:
 - This is a Beta Version